 - The older employee might have trouble adjusting to a different lifestyle

-Clearly, an open discussion about these kinds of concerns up front with a candidate is a far better approach than deciding for them, but many organizations still hesitate to handle these concerns head on.
+Clearly, an open discussion about these kinds of concerns up front with a candidate is a far better approach than deciding for them, but many organisations still hesitate to handle these concerns head on.

 “80% of our assignees are white males according to our statistics, so I conducted research where I sent questionnaires to women asking about mobility options.
 The majority felt they would not be considered for an assignment because they have a family.”